IdentityServer/IdentityServer4/docs/intro/terminology.rst

 IdentityServer
 ^^^^^^^^^^^^^^
-IdentityServer is an OpenID Connect provider - it implements the OpenID Connect and OAuth 2.0 protocol.
+IdentityServer is an OpenID Connect provider - it implements the OpenID Connect and OAuth 2.0 protocols.

 Different literature uses different terms for the same role - you probably also find security token service, identity provider, authorization server, IP-STS and more.